joncrlsn/web-mon/README.md

 * supports BASIC HTTP authentication if needed (configured per URL)
 * alerts via email when response time is slow, detects an error, or gets no response
 * when an alert occurs, an optional external shell script can be executed.
 Why?
 Get thread dumps, capture system information, or whatever you want
-* logs statistics since the last stats log message (default interval is 1 hour - configurable)
+* logs statistics since the last stats log message (default interval is 1 hour)

 ## Getting Started
 Create an example configuration file: